bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Evaluating team dynamics involves understanding the strengths and weaknesses of the project team and fostering a collaborative working environment.

+- **Clarify leadership roles:** Ask who is in leadership roles and what responsibilities they have within the team.
+Understand who to go to for guidance, review, support, approval, etc.
 - **Assess the team:** Evaluate the strengths and weaknesses of the project team.
-- **Foster teamwork:** Encourage team-building activities to enhance teamwork and collaboration, fostering a positive and productive working environment.
-- **Clarify leadership roles:** Ask who is in leadership roles and what responsibilities they have within the team.
-Understand who to go to for guidance and support.
+- **Observe:** Pay attention to how team members communicate during meetings: Who talks the most?
+Who is quiet?
+Who do people seem to listen to or follow?
+- **Identify influencers:** Recognize who the informal leaders are (those who may not have a formal title but who others look to for guidance).

 Questions to reflect: